These Are The 17 Easiest Microgreens To Grow

 At normal room temperature, radish microgreens can be harvested in as few as 7-days.
 Using a heat mat or elevating the room temperature, radish microgreens can be ready to harvest 5-days after planting!

-Not only are radish microgreens easy to plant, quick to grow, but they add flavor and crunch to sandwiches and salads.
+Not only are radish microgreens easy to plant, and quick to grow, but they add flavor and crunch to sandwiches and salads.
 There are even red varieties of radish microgreens.

 For all of these reasons, we believe radish microgreens are the easiest microgreens to grow.
 Click the following link for easy to follow step by step instructions on growing radish microgreens.